Pace Magazine

 A strong humanities education is not just for the English or Art History majors at Dyson.
 Rather, it’s a throughline across all of Pace’s schools and departments.

-“The humanities play a key role in education, especially for those of us teaching students to solve problems using technology,” says Seidenberg Clinical Professor of Information Technology Andreea Cotaranu, PhD.
+“The humanities play a key role in education, especially for those of us teaching students to solve problems using technology,” says Seidenberg Clinical Professor of Information Technology Andreea Cotoranu, PhD.
 “They provide essential context and understanding of the human condition, fostering critical thinking, empathy, and ethical considerations.”

 Image